MrAlpha00/fake-logo-detection/RENDER_DEPLOYMENT.md

 - Verify start command is correct
 - Check memory usage (512MB limit)

+**JavaScript/Module Loading Errors?**
+- "TypeError: Failed to fetch dynamically imported module"
+- **Fix:** Ensure `.streamlit/config.toml` does NOT hardcode serverAddress or serverPort in [browser] section
+- Let Streamlit auto-detect the correct URL based on Render's dynamic $PORT
+- CORS and XSRF settings should be in [server] section only

 **Slow to wake up?**
 - Normal on free tier
 - Use UptimeRobot to ping every 14 min to keep awake